 - Take bullying seriously.
 Respond to reports of bullying or observed bullying behaviours. - Use fair and consistent responses to bullying or suspected bullying. - Document all bullying incidents.
-Check in with students while bullying incidents are being resolved. - Seek additional advice including Department for Education personnel as appropriate.
+Check in with students while bullying incidents are being resolved. - Make sure leadership can manage complex bullying incidents.
+This includes where bullying is ongoing.